shaiksaahir/JID_4203_Language_Exchange/README.md

 * Fixed the import statement in APIController.js so that the GET and POST requests could use pool.execute
 ### Known Issues
 * UserNames are not attached to profile preferences of the user, like MBTI or meeting time
 * Profile visibility does not do anything since our creation of profiles will be in a later sprint.
-It is connected to the backend and database
+It is connected to the backend and database.

 # Install Guide
 ## PREREQUISITES